Computer Network / LAN Analyst Salary

 Popular Skills for Computer Network / LAN Analyst

-Job skills reported by Computer Network Analysts are limited.
-Most notably, skills in Network Management / Administration, Cisco Networking, Windows NT / 2000 / XP Networking, and Microsoft Office are correlated to pay that is above average.
-Those proficient in Microsoft Office are, more often than not, also skilled in Network Management / Administration.
+Computer Network Analysts report using a pretty varied skill set on the job.
+Most notably, skills in Network Management / Administration, Cisco Networking, Windows NT / 2000 / XP Networking, and Microsoft Office are correlated to pay that is above average, with boosts between 4 percent and 9 percent.
+Most people experienced in Microsoft Office also know Network Management / Administration.

 Related Job Salaries